 The point is that it’s not exactly obvious to people what substances can get through the skin.
 Ask your friends: most of them will guess that some alcohol probably does get through the skin — maybe not enough to get drunk (or booze baths would be a more popular practice), but some.
 In fact, none gets across.

 Skin is lipid (fat) permeable, which is why many solvents are quite dangerous to us, and why we can get rashes from toxic plant oils, and why we can easily get a medicine through it (as in nicotine or hormone patches).
 But a great deal else is kept out — and a good thing, too!
 The skin is a vital defensive layer, a physical barrier that prevents infection and dehydration.

 When I wrote the first version of this article in 2005 or so, there was no evidence that Epsom salts could even get past the skin, nor any likely mechanism for it, and it seemed quite implausible.
 I predicted that salt, like booze, would fail to get through the skin if you tested it.

 Yes and no. There is now evidence both ways.

-Basically, it was a safety study of a lotion developed “to improve protection against chemical warfare agents.”
-(Like suntan lotion, but for chemical burns.
-Yikes.)
+Fortunately, not all my mail is depressing.
+Hat tip to reader Bryan B. who found an interesting study and sent it to me.
+(I love it when readers do that.)
+It’s a safety study of a lotion developed “to improve protection against chemical warfare agents.”21 Like suntan lotion, but for chemical burns.
+Yikes.

-And that contradicts the only other science on the topic.
+And that contradicts virtually the only other science on this topic.

 She found them to be higher after the baths!
-16 out of 19 people had more magnesium and sulphate in their blood after the baths than they did before the baths.21 Fascinating!
+16 out of 19 people had more magnesium and sulphate in their blood after the baths than they did before the baths.23 Fascinating!